Leaf-to-leaf distances in Catalan trees: The average depth of leaves in Catalan trees

-Here the $z$ argument allows to count the number of vertices on (left) external rooted paths while the $x$ term denotes the remaining ones (to the right).
-The diagrammatic expression for the generating function ${\genExtRootPath}(x,z)$ is then
+Here the $z$ argument allows us to count the number of vertices on (left) external rooted paths while the $x$ term denotes the remaining ones (to the right).
+The diagrammatic expression for ${\gK}(x,z)$ is then

 From the results of the previous section we can sum over all of the $x$ vertices to get to

 At this point we recognise that the diagrammatic expression \eqref{eq-kdiagram} is generated by the recursion relation